Obelisk

 European consortium

 This ambitious project includes 15 partners from universities, research institutions and small and medium-sized enterprises from across nine European countries.
 The consortium has received 9.5 million Euro from the EU’s Horizon Europe Research and Innovation programme and an additional 1.7 million Euro from UK and Swiss research funding bodies.
-The project is coordinated by the French research institute INSERM, led by the centre in Lille and the consortium met in early June to initiate the project and embark upon their five-year collaboration.
+The project is coordinated by the French research institute INSERM, led by the centre in Lille, and the consortium first met in June 2023 to initiate the project and embark upon their five-year collaboration.

 We are thrilled to be a part of this diverse consortium aimed at tackling the challenges of childhood obesity and its negative effects on the health of future generations in Europe.
 By sharing our expertise and experience, we aim to contribute to the dissemination of the research findings and help maximize their impact.